rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_DOCLING_basic_CHUNKED.md

 ---

-<chunk_context>The section on "Anschlusssteckverbinder Spannungsversorgung" details the connectors used to connect SCHUNK products to the power supply, emphasizing the option to use customer-supplied cables.
-It includes specifications for various connector types, such as the KBU-M12T-G 4P and KBU-M12T-W 4P, along with recommendations for wire gauge and installation practices.
-This information is part of a broader discussion on electrical connections and communication interfaces for SCHUNK's automation technology, highlighting the importance of proper connectivity for optimal performance in industrial applications.</chunk_context>
+<chunk_context>The section on "Anschlusssteckverbinder Spannungsversorgung" details the connectors used for connecting SCHUNK products to power supplies, emphasizing the use of customer-specific cables and screw connections for individual wires.
+It includes a table listing various connector types, their identification numbers, and specifications such as maximum dimensions and recommended wire cross-sections.
+This information is part of a broader discussion on the electrical and communication interfaces for SCHUNK's automation technology, which also covers communication cables for PROFINET, EtherNet/IP, and EtherCAT, highlighting the integration of these components into industrial systems.</chunk_context>
 <chunk>## Anschlusssteckverbinder Spannungsversorgung

 In this image, we can see a diagram.
 There are two text boxes.